Links and URLs

 URLs should be easy to read.

-We do not recommend using a third-party link shortening service because:
+Do not use a third-party link shortening service because:

 When writing an email, you can convert text into a link instead of writing the full web address.